top of page

 On December 21st, the Sun's path will glide along the bottom of the Northern Hemisphere, heralding the solstice of winter.
 The winter solstice brings with it the shortest day of the year and gradually increasing hours of sunshine.
 To say, darker days will slowly shift back to light.

 In Eastern traditions, winter is considered deeply Yin : dark, cold, slow, inward, and ruled by the Water element.
 Like a tide returning to its source, winter offers us a time of contemplation, a time to rest more quietly and enter the depths.
 In the cold, the body naturally contracts.
 When the physical body contracts, the mind does too.
 This physiological/energetic contracting links us with the primal tension of Fear - the emotion most associated in Traditional Chinese Medicine with Winter.
 Often unsettling, fear ignites uncomfortable sensations and reactivity.
-In the same (slower) breath, fear can highlight our deepest desires – reminding us of what we most cherish and that which we prefer to avoid.
+In the same (slower) breath, fear can highlight our deepest desires – reminding us of what we most cherish and that which we prefer to avoid or don't want to lose.
 In that way, Fear can offer us clarifying inroads to authenticity, to a higher purpose and reveal choices that help us align with that purpose.
 If you take the time to acknowledge and feel these emotions, you may be surprised by the expansiveness and creative energies that follow.

 In addition to the emotion of Fear, Chinese Medicine associates Winter with the vital root organs of the Kidneys, Adrenal Glands and Urinary Bladder.
 The Ming Dynasty states that “the kidney is the ocean of the human body . . .
 All the essences and fluids of the body's various pathways pour into the kidney.”

 Located between the lower Kidneys at the lumbar spinal processes of L2 L3 is an energetic portal known as Ming Men.
 Ming Men means “Gate of Life,” “Center of Vitality,” or “Gate of Destiny.”
 Together with the Dan Tien (an area beneath the navel known as the Field of Elixir), Ming Men ignites the spark of life that sources “the Sea of Qi”.
 Of its many roles, Ming Men facilitates kidney functioning, enlivens Qi, invigorates developmental and sexual energies, and stimulates the body’s ability to absorb Original or Yuan Qi from the Universe.
-Because of these reasons and more, Ming Men plays an essential role in Traditional Chinese Medicine as a focal point of health and wellbeing - especially during this season.
+Because of these reasons and more, Ming Men plays an essential role in Traditional Chinese Medicine as a focal point of health and wellbeing - especially during winter.

 Throughout the winter we naturally consume more energy (to stay warm) and our Kidney Qi is more easily depleted.
 Because of the increased cold, wind and precipitate we are more susceptible to the invasion of external pathogens.
 Because of the more contracted aspect of the physical body, those pathogens have a greater likelihood of getting in and sticking around.
 Colds and flus are on the rise, peaking between the months of December and February.
 To remain healthy and balanced, it’s essential to take extra care during this time.
 Classical Chinese Medicine offer practices and ideas to protect the Ming Men, strengthen Kidney Qi and invigorate overall immunity.
 Prevention, as they say, is the best medicine.